-B5).
-For reference, 16% of non-California based companies would be compliant with the requirements in 2017 and 35% in 2021.
+In 2017, 12% of California-based companies would have met SB826's Phase-Two requirements.
+By 2021, 63% of California-based companies were fully compliant with the requirements (Table B5).
+40 Analogously, 16% of non-California based companies would be compliant with the requirements in 2017 and 35% in 2021.
 In agreement with these descriptive statistics, I find that the quota increased the female director share by 6 percentage points among all California-based companies by 2021 (Table A2).
-Changes in the female share are most prominent among the companies that need to add more female directors in order to be compliant with the 2021 requirements (Table A3).
+As a validity check, I observe that changes in the female share are most prominent among the CA-based companies that need to add more female directors in order to be compliant with the Phase-Two requirements (Table A3).